Sacramento Divorce Attorneys

 If possible, complete divorce proceedings before moving on with another love interest.
 In general, avoid similar choices that could lead to bad publicity.
 Watch your actions with close friends of the opposite sex.
 The press loves to create a story even where there is none.
 Bad publicity can create drama in a divorce case even when there is no truth to it.
 An already hurt spouse can become vengeful and drag out proceedings longer than necessary and refuse to agree to terms regardless of how fair they are.

 Marital Settlement Agreements

-A marital settlement agreement (also known as a divorce or property settlement agreement) is a crucial part of your divorce case that is written by your divorce attorney.
+A marital settlement agreement (also known as a divorce or property settlement agreement) is a crucial part of your divorce case that is written by your divorce and family law attorney.
 Its purpose is to sanctify all agreements reached between the two parties, which often includes spousal support, child custody, child support, and property allocation.

 In most situations, the goal is to have a marital settlement agreement created and mutually agreed on before going to court.
 This is the best way to avoid unnecessary attorney fees and keep the divorce private and less stressful.
 When this is not possible, the case must be presented in front of a judge.
 He or she will make the final decisions for your case.

 Never sign a prenuptial or postnuptial agreement if you are not comfortable with its content.
 You do, however, need to respond to the proposal in a set timeframe.
 You and your spouse must work together to come up with compromises you can both accept.
 If not, one may back out of the negotiations completely, stalling the divorce indefinitely and leading to extensive legal fees.

 Family law is a unique subset in the legal space that focuses on what matters most in life: the people we love.
 At Boyd Law, our Sacramento family lawyers handle every aspect of this practice, from prenuptial agreements to the modification of child support cases.
 We are with our clients at each step of every case, offering compassionate support and tireless legal assistance.